Keyboard shortcuts

 1. Set up the directory

-On the server, create a new directory for your shared project, as well as an .ethersync
+On the server, create a new directory for your shared project:

 cd my-project

 Other peers can now connect to the "cloud peer".
-It is most convenient for them to also use a configuration file like this:
+It is most convenient for them to put the secret address into their configuration file:

 Then, they can connect anytime using